Elementor Templates: A Deeper Dive

 Hopefully, this guide has shown you the wide variety of things that the single word “template” can mean.

 In our minds, the most important distinction to understand is the difference between Theme Builder Templates and page or section templates.
-Both applying and modifying these two classes of templates is different.
+Both applying and modifying these two classes of templates are different.

 Page and section templates can be manually inserted into a post.
 Theme builder templates are controlled via display conditions.

-Modifying a theme builder template or global template will modify all instances of its use, while modifying page or section templates will note modify any instances where they are used.
+Modifying a theme builder template or global template will modify all instances of its use, while modifying page or section templates will not modify any instances where they are used.